-MLB.com started ranking prospects back in 2004.
-Since that time, between preseason rankings and, more recently, midseason updates, a total of 16 players have been ranked as the No. 1 prospect in baseball.
+Since 2004, MLB.com has been ranking prospects.
+Between our preseason rankings, and, more recently, midseason updates, we’ve had 17 players ranked as the No. 1 prospect in baseball.

-As you’ll see below, there are some rankings that will surprise you, but many top prospects fall short of (or even exceed) the promise that comes with being baseball’s top ranked prospect.
+There are some rankings that will surprise you, but many top prospects fall short of (or even exceed) the promise that comes with being baseball’s top-ranked prospect.
 It’s very subjective and there were some serious challenges in terms of comparing prospects from different time periods.

-There were definite biases around recency and big league success that had to be pushed aside.
-And there’s no question that the hype machine these days is so much louder than it used to be thanks to the proliferation of prospect coverage and, of course, social media platforms.
+There were definite issues around recency bias and big league success that had to be pushed aside.
+And there’s no question that the hype machine these days is so much louder than it used to be thanks to the proliferation of prospect coverage, and of course, social media platforms.

-Trying to keep that in mind while answering the simple question of, “Who was the best prospect at the time?,” here is the ranking of all of MLB.com’s No. 1 overall prospects (with years they were No. 1 in parentheses).
+Trying to keep that in mind while answering the simple question of “Who was the best prospect at the time?,” here is the ranking of all of MLB.com’s No. 1 overall prospects (with the years they were No. 1 in parentheses).